CerialPvP/minehut.xyz/pages/plugins/popular/essentials.md

 This will teach you how to use EssentialsSpawn on your Minehut server!

+<Hint severity="error">You must have the EssentialsSpawn plugin installed, or else it won't work!</Hint>

 #### HOW TO SET UP SPAWN

 First of all, make sure you are OP _\(follow_ [_this_](/faq/ingame/op) tutorial if you don't know how\), when you are OP, run **/setspawn** ingame to set your spawn point and now you and your players can use **/spawn** to teleport to your new spawnpoint.